 For most applications, different types of requests can vary greatly in speed.
 Exploring your performance visually makes it easy to determine which code paths are problematic and which customers have been affected.

-APM solutions that allow you to identify users or annotate requests with other custom context are more powerful for these kinds of questions.
+APM solutions that allow you to identify users or annotate requests with custom context are more powerful for these kinds of questions.
 They can allow deeper segmentation and make it easy to identify requests affecting a particular customer.

 Once you have identified which requests are driving performance problems, a good APM tool will give you the ability to trace the involved code, see how much time is being used by which parts, and understand how interactions with external services, cache, and databases contribute to the issues.